Ecotourism in Jordan

+History

 The early history of ecotourism in Jordan is attributed to His Majesty, the late King Hussein who was behind the creation of the Royal Society for the Conservation of Nature, created in 1966, which protects and manages the natural resources of Jordan.
-It currently oversees ten protected areas.
+It currently oversees ten protected areas, Ajloun Forest Reserve, Azraq Wetland Reserve, Burqu Nature Reserve, Dana Biosphere Reserve, Dahek Nature Reserve, Dibeen Forest Reserve, Dmeitha Nature Reserve, Fifa Nature Reserve, Mujib Nature Reserve, Qatar Nature Reserve, Shaumari Wildlife Reserve.
 Jordan was one of the countries that responded to the declaration of the International Year of Ecotourism in 2002.
 Ecotourism practices were considered when planning for tourism destinations in order to improve its contribution to the local and national economic development.
-The Jordan Tourism Board (JTB) published an ecotourism booklet in April 2004 with the cooperation of the Royal Society for the Conservation of Nature and the Jordan Royal Ecological Diving Society.
+The Jordan Tourism Board (JTB) published an ecotourism booklet in April 2004 with the cooperation of the Royal Society for the Conservation of Nature (RSCN) and the Jordan Royal Ecological Diving Society.
 The booklet includes all the ecotourism sites in Jordan with a brief description of each site location, what it is, and what has been done to enhance and develop the site.
 Six nature reserves including the Ajloun Forest Reserve, Dana Biosphere Reserve, Mujib Nature Reserve, Azraq Wetland Reserve, Shaumari Wildlife Reserve, and Wadi Rum in addition to the Dead Sea, Bethany Beyond the Jordan, and the Gulf of Aqaba are distinguished.
 The booklet also provides some important and useful guidelines for visitors; the guidelines include: